Paperback-iOS/website/src/help/faq/README.md

 ---

 ### App crashes when trying to follow on iPad
-This is a known Apple bug that was fixed in iPadOS 13.4, Update to iPadOS 13.4 or avoid following manga from Paperback and use MangaDex's website to follow (and then sync).
+This is a known Apple bug that was fixed in iPadOS 13.4, Update to iPadOS 13.4 or avoid following manga in Paperback and use the MangaDex website to follow (and then sync).

 ---